warthog9/tenstorrent.github.io/core/aibs/wormhole/specifications.md

 # Specifications/Requirements

-## Wormhole™ AI Graph Processor
+## Wormhole™ Tensix Processor

-The Wormhole™ n150s and n300s AI Graph Processor add-in boards are built using the Tenstorrent Wormhole™ AI Graph Processor:
+The Wormhole™ n150s, n300s, and n300d Tensix Processor add-in boards are built using the Tenstorrent Wormhole™ Tensix Processor:

 - **Tensix Core Count:** 80
 - **SRAM:** 120MB (1.5MB per Tensix Core)
 - **Memory:** 12GB GDDR6, 192-bit memory bus

-## n150s/n300s Comparison Table
+## n150s/n300s/n300d Comparison Table

 **NOTE:** The **n150s and n300s add-in cards** come with a heatsink for passive cooling in systems which can provide sufficient forced airflow to the card.
 If your system does not (for example, a desktop workstation), installing the [Active Cooling Kit](..\ack.md) is **required**.
 If the card isn’t sufficiently cooled, performance will be  substantially reduced to stay in a safe operating temperature range and you risk damage to the card.